-However, there are much better options for UK buyers if you’re able to stretch your budget a little higher.
-Phones that come in under £300 like the Samsung Galaxy A51, Realme X50 5G, and Redmi Note 9 Pro stomp the Nord N100.
+However, there are much better options if you’re able to stretch your budget a little higher.
+Phones that come in under £300 in the UK like the Google Pixel 4a, Samsung Galaxy A42, and Poco F3 stomp the Nord N100.
 They deliver packages that you’re likely to keep for a couple of years as opposed to a few months.
 There’s even the Nord N10 if you want a similar overall package but with a faster processor and 5G, but again, it only comes with the promise of a single Android upgrade.

 See also: The best phones under £300 in the UK

 In Europe, the Nord N100 starts at €199, which aims it squarely at the Xiaomi Poco X3, Redmi Note 10, and the Samsung Galaxy A32.
 Those devices offer more RAM and storage options, better cameras, and better displays.
 However, the OnePlus Nord N100 has cleaner software.

 In the US, this phone’s successor — the Nord N200 — is a no-brainer.
 It’s mildly more expensive at $239, but the improved processor, display, and 5G support make it an obvious choice.
 Shame it too suffers from meager software support from OnePlus.

 Smartphones have become increasingly expensive over the past couple of years.
 This has ushered in a new breed of value-for-money handsets that smartly cut back on premium extras while nailing the fundamentals.
 This includes standouts like the Google Pixel 4a and OnePlus’ own Nord 2.
 However, there is a point where the price-specs/features compromise goes too far.
 That’s sadly where the Nord N100 comes in.